-There are currently around 1,000 PQs, of which ICAO has identified a subset of Priority PQs that have a higher correlation to operational safety risks and should be used to prioritise State resources.
+There are currently around 800 PQs, of which ICAO has identified a subset of Priority PQs with a higher correlation to operational safety risks that should be used to prioritise State resources.
 SSP Foundational PQs are another subset considered by ICAO as prerequisites for the sustainable implementation of a full SSP.